Compare third-party, fire & theft car insurance

 Highest Level of Cover

 - Broadest Protection: Comprehensive car insurance is the most inclusive type of car insurance.
-It includes all the coverages of third-party and third-party, fire and theft insurance.
+It includes all the covers of third-party and third-party, fire and theft insurance.

 - Accident Coverage Regardless of Fault: This insurance covers damage to your car and your injuries, regardless of whether the accident was your fault.